verana-labs/verifiable-trust-vpr-spec/spec.md

 Any authorized `operator` CAN execute this method on behalf of a `corporation`.

 This method is used by controller authorities of Ecosystems.
-When they create a Credential Schema, they need to create (a) permission(s) of type ECOSYSTEM so that other participants can run onboarding processes (if schema mode is ECOSYSTEM) or self create their permissions (schema mode set to OPEN).
+When they create a Credential Schema, they need to create (a) `Participant` entry(ies) of role ECOSYSTEM so that other participants can run onboarding processes (if schema mode is ECOSYSTEM) or self create their `Participant` entries (schema mode set to OPEN).

 ##### [MOD-PP-MSG-7-1] Create Root Participant parameters